cuihao1106-dot/bio2705160/README.md

 ### 2. For each sample, we have 4 of their reference sequences in 'ref_seq.zip' e.g. sampleA has 'A1.fasta', 'A2.fasta', 'A3.fasta', A4.fasta'.
 After decompression, place all '.fasta' sequences in the same directory.
 ### 3. Run 'translate.py' to translate all sequences to amino acid sequences.
 ## Then we can go to next step.
 Do MSA on EBI web using the amino acid sequences.
+# AI was used in coding 'translate.py' for providing ideas.